 The study medicine is thought to work by helping the hemoglobin in red blood cells hold on to more oxygen, which keeps them in their normal shape and better able to deliver oxygen to the body.

 The study medicine (or placebo) is taken by mouth with a glass of water, usually as a tablet.
-If the participant is not able to swallow a tablet, another formulation will be available.
 The study medicine (or placebo) will generally be taken once per day during the treatment period.

 Frequently asked questions